marioczpn/microservice-machine-learning-challenge-proposal/README.md

-# Proposal solution to Microservice and Machine Learning Coding Challenge
+#  Coding Challenge | Proposal solution creating a fully integration which the scalable Microservice will invoke an "external" Machine Learning api

 This the solution for [ Machine Learning](executor-machine-learning-ms/app/services/mocksdk_service/README.md) proposed and it is composed by ***2-microservices*** communicating with RabbitMQ.